AbhishekRS4/see_before_act_for_grasping/README.md

-# Object part grasp affordance
+# Object part grasp affordance (as segmentation)

 ## Pretrained models used for vision tasks
+* We used 2 pre-trained models
-* There are 2 base models.
-One with densenet-121 and another with resnet-18
+* One is densenet-121 and another is resnet-18

 ## Instruction to run training
 * To list training options